On the integrability of the supremum of stochastic volatility models and other martingales

 \subsection{A new approach}

-Our third construction starts with an arbitrary non-negative local martingale~$M$ that is not a uniformly integrable martingale.
-In particular, $M$ may be any non-negative strict local martingale.
+Our third construction starts with an arbitrary nonnegative local martingale~$M$ that is not a uniformly integrable martingale.
+In particular, $M$ may be any nonnegative strict local martingale.
 See, e.g., Exercise 3.3.36 in~\cite{KaSh91} for a standard example.
 We present the arguments for $T=\infty$, but they trivially apply to finite~$T$ as well.
 Observe that and

 As mentioned above, we have $M\in\mathcal{H}^{1}$ if and only if $\mathbb{E}[\sup_{t\geq 0}M_t]<\infty$, and so it follows that $M\in\mathcal{H}^{1}$ if and only if

 This condition plays a key role in our construction.